jh2os/PopMenuAssessment/Design Notes/Level2DesignNotes.md

 ItemInfo will belong to one menu.
 In an environment when an end user would be able to edit the menu item, they could set all the prices for the different menus it belongs to in a single place.

-So a new model is required to hold the references because MenuItem can now belong to multiple menus MenuItem <-> Menu
+So a new model is required to hold the references because MenuItem can now belong to multiple menus MenuItem <-> Menu many to many through relationship

 `rails generate model MenuItemsList menu_item:references menu:references`

-And a new one for menu <-> ItemOptions to allow for selecting price options for their menu items which can appear over multiple menus
+ItemInfo needs a column to reference the menu it belongs to.

-`rails generate model MenuPrices menu:references item_info:references`
+`rails g migration AddMenuToItemInfo menu:references`

-Then Restaurant model (which for now I will leave basic as there are no requirements for restaurants other than containing menus)
+Then Restaurant model (which for now I will leave basic as there are no requirements for restaurants other than containing menus).
+It will has_many: menus

 `rails generate model Resaurant name:string`